Hazlewood tops list of Aussies sold at IPL auction | cricket.com.au

 He joins #DC for INR 11.75 Crore 👌👌#TATAIPLAuction | #TATAIPL | @DelhiCapitals pic.twitter.com/D24JGSkYuK

-Marcus Stoinis was sold to Ricky Ponting's Punjab Kings for 11 crore ($2 million) while rising star Jake Fraser-McGurk was sold to the Capitals for 9 crore ($1.64 million) after the franchise which he starred for last year matched the bid of the Kings.
+Marcus Stoinis was sold to Ponting's Punjab Kings for A$2m (INR 11 crore) while rising star Jake Fraser-McGurk was sold to the Capitals for A$1.65m (INR 9 crore) after the franchise which he starred for last year used their right-to-match option to thwart an attempt by Ponting's Kings to steal him.

-In a remarkable rise, Fraser-McGurk gets his big payday after going unsold at last year's auction before eventually being picked up by the Capitals for 50 lakhs ($91,650) for his first crack in the competition.
+In a remarkable rise, Fraser-McGurk gets his big payday after going unsold at last year's auction before he was eventually picked up by the Capitals for A$91,000 (INR 50 lakhs) for his first crack in the competition.

 🚨 𝗠𝗼𝘀𝘁 𝗘𝘅𝗽𝗲𝗻𝘀𝗶𝘃𝗲 𝗣𝗹𝗮𝘆𝗲𝗿 𝗔𝗹𝗲𝗿𝘁 🚨— IndianPremierLeague (@IPL) November 24, 2024